ndonfris/fish-lsp/README.md

 > __dependencies:__ `yarn@1.22.22`, `node@21.7.1`, `fish@3.7.1`

-Building from source is the only currently recommended installation method, as we improve the installation process.
-Other methods like releases and npm downloads are currently unreliable.
+Building from source is __the only currently recommended installation method__, as we improve other methods of the installation process (Don't use __releases__ or __npm__).
-Contributions to help enhance installation options are greatly welcomed!
+Contributions to help enhance installation options are greatly appreciated!

 1. Clone the repo